amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 #### Kontrolpribor (RU)

 Kontrolpribor was a Soviet factory that made pocket watch slide rules.
 Like other Soviet products, Kontrolpribor devices feel cheap, but sturdy.
-Today, [Kontrolpribor](https://www.kontrolpribor.ru/en/) continues to make scientific instruments.
+Today, [Kontrolpribor](https://www.kontrolpribor.ru/en/) make scientific instruments.

 ***Kontrolpribor Model KL-1***—The Kontrolpribor KL-1 is a pocket watch type duplex circular model.
 It is about the size of a wristwatch.
 The faces are covered with cheap plastic.
 Because the plastic covers are domed, they can get scratched easily.
 The black-dotted crown at 12 o'clock rotates the face and the red-dotted one at 2 o'clock rotates the needle.
 The frontside has 15-cm long $C$ and $A$ scales, giving precision equivalent to a pocket straight rule.
 The backside has circular $C$ and $S$ scales and a spiral $T$ scale.
 This slide rule is comparable in computing power to a pocket Mannheim.